The cremation process: What happens to the coffin after a cremation?

 How can I be sure that the remains will be kept separate?

-The crematorium takes every care to ensure that the identification of the deceased person is tracked throughout the entire process.
+The crematorium takes every care to ensure that the identification of the deceased person is tracked throughout the entire cremation process.
 Each cremator is only large enough to accommodate one coffin at any one time.

 Once the cremation has finished, the remains are placed, individually, into a separate chamber within the cremator to be cooled.
 The remains are then placed in a machine which reduces them to fine ash.
-Once this has happened, they are put into an individual container which is fully identified with the details of the deceased person.
+Once this has happened, the ashes are put into an individual container which is fully identified with the details of the deceased person.

-To arrange a cremation for your loved one, contact us today.
+If you'd like more information about our low cost funerals or to arrange a cremation for your loved one, contact us today.
 Our expert team of funeral arrangers will be able to answer any questions you may have.